qsalome/temperature-evolution-Finland/README.md

     $ python interactive_map.py

-The html file can be seen and explore [here](html/map_temperature_municipalities.html)
+The html file can be seen and explored [here](html/map_temperature_municipalities.html)